-Compliance and Assurance team analyse and interpret the regulations and guidance that are set by our regulator Ofwat.
-They support teams to make sure what they do complies with these.
-Our Data Providers, Data Managers and assurance teams review our documents and processes to make sure that we meet our obligations.
-They make sure our customers understand these requirements too.
-This means our customers can read our publications objectively and with better understanding
+Our Regulatory

+Compliance and

+Assurance team analyse

+and interpret the

+regulations and guidance

+that are set by our

+regulator Ofwat.
+They

+support teams to make

+sure their output complies

+with these.
+Our Data

+Providers, Data Managers

+and assurance teams

+review our documents

+and processes to make

+sure that we meet our

+obligations and that our

+customers understand

+these requirements too.

+This means our customers

+can read our publications

+objectively and with

+better understanding.